-A few months ago, we discussed psychological manipulation in interpersonal relationships, defined the difference between manipulator and influencer, mentioned some risk factors or emotional hot buttons that make you more susceptible to manipulation, as well as some signs and symptoms that you are in emotionally abusive relationship.
+A few months ago, we discussed psychological manipulation in interpersonal relationships, defined the difference between manipulator and influencer, and mentioned some risk factors or emotional hot buttons that make you more susceptible to manipulation and some signs and symptoms that you are in an emotionally abusive relationship.

 Social proof and peer pressure

 Those who attempt to manipulate large groups of people will typically use social proof and peer pressure to brainwash newcomers.
-Social proof is a psychological phenomenon where (some) people assume that the actions and beliefs of others are appropriate and, because “everyone does that”, must be justified.
+Social proof is a psychological phenomenon where (some) people assume that the actions and beliefs of others are appropriate and, because “everyone does that”, they must be justified.

 Fear of alienation